MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/dataflows.md

 There could be a difference in data between design-time and refresh-time.
 We don't guarantee which instance is being kept during refresh time.
 For information on how to avoid inconsistencies in your data, go to [Working with duplicates](../working-with-duplicates.md).

-_**I am using the Dataflow connector in direct query mode, is case insensitive search supported?**_
+_**I'm using the Dataflow connector in DirectQuery mode&mdash;is case insensitive search supported?**_

-No, case insensitive search on columns is not supported in direct query mode.
+No, case insensitive search on columns isn't supported in DirectQuery mode.
 If you need to use case insensitive search, you can use import mode instead.
-For more information, see [DirectQuery in Power BI](/power-bi/connect-data/desktop-directquery-about).
+For more information, go to [DirectQuery in Power BI](/power-bi/connect-data/desktop-directquery-about).

 _**I'm getting data via the dataflow connector, but I'm receiving a 429 error code&mdash;how can I resolve this?**_